browserengineering/book/book/accessibility.md

 computer.
 There is also the possibility of voice input---talking to the computer.
-Some operating systems have built-in support for voice commands and dictation (speaking to type), plus there are software packages you can buy that also do it.
-These systems generally work very well with a keyboard-enabled browser, because the voice input software can translate the voice commands directly into simulated keyboard events.
+Some operating systems have built-in support for voice commands and dictation (speaking to type), plus there are software packages you can buy that do it.
+These systems generally work very well with a keyboard-enabled browser, because the voice input software can translate voice commands directly into simulated keyboard events.
 This is one more reason that it's important for browsers and web sites to provide keyboard input alternatives.